cardillan/mindcode/ROADMAP.markdown

 * This would allow better optimization and some special features, such as function pointers.
 * Typed variables would have to be declared and could exist alongside untyped ones.
 * Compiler directive could be created to require all variables to be declared and typed.
+* Problems:
+  * Types of some expressions might not be possible to determine statically, e.g. the type of `block.sensor(property)` value depends on the property being sensed.

 ## Records/structures